Vinyl Record Lovers Newsletter

 The Thrill Of The Hunt.
 Collecting Vinyl Records.

 “Life’s a journey not a destination,” sings Aerosmith in “Amazing.”
 So is the enjoyment of this hobby.
+This original Bobby Gentry Framed Album Cover Art shown here has been in my collection since new.

 It’s so easy to just download the song or buy the CD for that matter.
 People’s senses have been dulled by the sheer volume and variables of mass music media.
 Vinyl is like a back-to-basics experience.